wafik111/gateways/README.md

 DELETE /api/gateways/:id: Deletes the gateway with the specified ID.
 POST /api/gateways/:serialNumber/peripherals: create a certain peripheral on specific gateway.
 DELETE /api/gateways/:serialNumber/peripherals/:peripheralId remove a certain peripheral from gateway.

+# use postman to test the api
+import the postman collection from the root of the project

 # Testing